-This small chain of restaurants are a favorite among locals.
+This local chain of restaurants are a favorite among Londoners.
 It’s a great atmosphere – modern and trendy – and the food is delicious.
 The restaurant pays homage to the Iranian cafes in Bombay, so the food has an Iranian influence.
-The black dal and bacon naan are divine.
-(Reservations recommended)

 Location: Kings Cross, Covent Garden, Shoreditch, Carnaby and Kensington.
+Website

 For gourmet Indian cuisine in a special setting, head to Cinnamon Club, run by Executive Chef Vivek Singh.
 The restaurant is housed in a historic old Victorian library in Westmister.
 There’s a nice cocktail club downstairs to enjoy pre or post dinner.

-Location: The Old Westminster Library, 30-32 Great Smith Street, London, SW1P 3BU
+Location: The Old Westminster Library, 30-32 Great Smith Street, London, SW1P 3BU Website

-Over the past 5 years, Peruvian cuisine has become quite popular among London’s trendy restaurants.
+Peruvian cuisine has been quite popular among London’s trendy restaurants.
 You can find fantastic ceviches and hearty meat dishes that showcase the many flavors and techniques of Peruvian cuisine, alongside some really great Pisco cocktails.
 These are our favorite Peruvian restaurants in London:

 This is the restaurant that started it all for Peruvian food in London.
 There are two locations: in Soho and on Old Street.
 They feature dishes inspired by Lima and the Peruvian coast.

-Location: 17 Frith St, Soho, London W1D 4RG and 2 Baldwin St, London EC1V 9NU
+Location: 17 Frith St, Soho, London W1D 4RG and 2 Baldwin St, London EC1V 9NU Website

 We’ve been to the Soho location, on the upper floor of Kingly Court and enjoyed the dark, rustic atmosphere and the bustle of activity surrounding diners clearly loving the food.
 Be sure to order the pork belly chicharrones or pork ribs.
 Reservations are essential.

-Location: 18 Charlotte Street, London W1T 2LZ, England and Kingly St, Soho, London W1B 5PW
+Location: 18 Charlotte Street, London W1T 2LZ, England and Kingly St, Soho, London W1B 5PW Website

 We often have to forego the vegetables in favor of plates of smoky meat – the beef and pork ribs are unbelievably good.
 If you save room for dessert, the sticky toffee pudding is one of the best I’ve ever had.
 The atmosphere fits the bill too, with its rustic work shed feel.
 You’ll love it!

-Location: 35 Sclater St, London E1 6LB
+Location: 35 Sclater St, London E1 6LB Website

 For authentic Chinese food, you can certain head to Chinatown, but there are many other options throughout London that are serving some really great Chinese food, from casual to fine dining.